hymnsrepo/hymnsrepo-site/_hymns/a-new-commandment.md

 I am the true Vine, my Father is the gard'ner
 Abide in me and I in you (x2)

+You are my friends now, no longer are you servants
+I chose you all - you did not choose me.

 True love is patient, not arrogant nor boastful;
 love bears all things, love is eternal (x2)